22842219/SemanticParser4Graph/semantic_parser/README.md

 - `8/02/2023`
     - :boom: Priority task
+        - training the model using the whole set in kaya.
+            - The sbatch slurm has done.
+            - :imp: The model stopped training due to the failure of graph connection which requires the installation of java in kaya.
+I've created a ticket asking for avice from uwa it service.

         - training the model using **department_management** of train, and **real_estate_properties** and **department_management** of dev.
             - Improving the code to achive the following targets.
                 - The predictions always output lowercase tokens.
 I've looked up the T5 documentation and it seems like that's their settings.